HDFGroup/Tutorial/Parallel-hands-on-tutorial/README.txt

 h5par-comparison.c
-Any number of ranks can be used to create, write, and read a dataset in h5par_comp.h5 The pprgram can be compiled to use colletive metadata and raw data writes and reads.
+Any number of ranks can be used to create, write, and read a dataset in h5par_comp.h5 The program can be compiled to use colletive metadata and raw data writes and reads.